heliotactic/heliotactic.github.io/_posts/articles/2016-07-02-sipv-howto.md

 And so, almost a decade after beginning solar team work at Penn State with the advent of the Solar Decathlon, I am continuing my work among large teams of people as an act of design.
 I have found amazing discoveries occur while working with communities, here in Central PA, and as far off as Burkina Faso, West Africa.
 I am rediscovering that the key to solar transformation and solar adoption: pay more attention to **people and place**, and less attention to the flashy novelty of the newest tech or materials.

-Now get going and dig in with your own community for new discoveries in `Solar Ecology`!
-There is a new age of energy exploration out there.
+Now get going and dig in with your own community for new discoveries in `Solar Ecology`.
+There is a new age of energy exploration out there!

 `-JRSB`